Blackface: The Black and White Minstrel Show

 The Black and White Minstrel Show was a British light entertainment show that ran for twenty years on BBC prime-time television.
 Beginning in 1958, it was a variety show which presented traditional American minstrel and country songs, as well as show tunes and music hall numbers, lavishly costumed.
 It was also a successful stage show which ran for ten years from 1962 to 1972 at the Victoria Palace Theatre, London.
 This was followed by tours of UK seaside resorts, together with Australia and New Zealand.

 Due to its employment of artists wearing blackface, the show was seen by UK anti-racist groups such as the Campaign Against Racial Discrimination, to be both racist and perpetuating ethnic stereotypes.

 Legacy

-Blackface minstrelsy was the conduit through which African-American and African-American-influenced music, comedy, and dance first reached the white American mainstream.
+Blackface minstrelsy was the conduit through which black and black-influenced music, comedy, and dance first reached the white American mainstream.
 It played a seminal role in the introduction of African-American culture to world audiences.